MarcooLopez/Genomic-Selection/multi_environment.md

 ```

 # MxE model
-Model GxE interaction using a marker x environment (MxE) approach that benefits of positively correlated environments
+Model GxE interaction using a marker x environment (MxE) approach that benefits of positively correlated environments.
+The bennefit is more remarkable depending of the prediction problem faced in breeding programs.

-and can be used in two predictions problems (CV1 and CV2) that mimic 2 evaluation situations:
+MxE descomposes marker effects into an effect that is common to all environments and an effect that is specific to each environment.

+Using a GBLUP approach, the prediction power of the multi-environment MxE model is compared with that that ignores GxE (across-environment) and with the GBLUP model fitted within environment.

+Reference: *[Lopez-Cruz et. al, 2015](https://www.ncbi.nlm.nih.gov/pubmed/25660166)*

+## Training-Testing random partitions.
+Data is randomly splitted into training (TRN) and testing (TST) sets.
+Model parameters are estimated in training set and model is tested in TST set.
+Two main estimations problems are addressed using the MxE interaction model.

 1. Cross Validation 1 (CV1).
 Represent a scheme of prediction of lines that have not been evaluated in any field
 trials.
 2. Cross Validation 2 (CV2).
 Represent a scheme of prediction of lines that have been evaluated in some but all target environments.

-Using a GBLUP approach, the prediction power of the multi-environment MxE model is compared with that that ignores GxE (across-environment) and with the GBLUP model fitted within environment.

-Reference: *[Lopez-Cruz et. al, 2015](https://www.ncbi.nlm.nih.gov/pubmed/25660166)*

-## Training-Testing random partitions.
-Data is randomly splitted into training and testing using 70% of the data for training and 30%  for testing as depicted in the figures below.

 <img src="https://github.com/MarcooLopez/Genomic-Selection-Demo/blob/master/CV1_2_scheme.png" width="450">

+This procedure of TRN-TST can be repeated many times to allow for estimation of standard errors (SE).

 CV1 scheme is made in such a way that 30% of the lines are missing in all environments.
 CV2 scheme is created by having 30% of the entries missing in one environment but present in all the rest of environments.

-This procedure of TRN-TST can be repeated many times to allow for estimation of standard errors (SE)

 ## Cross Validation 1 (CV1)
 ### TRN and TST sets creation